Tim Whitten

 Tim Whitten is an Australian record producer, audio engineer, and mixer.
 He has worked with numerous successful Australian musicians, in a career spanning 1990—present.

+Career

 Whitten's first recording was Boxcar's Vertigo, where he joined Adrian Bolland as engineer.
 Whitten has produced records for prominent Australian artists, including Powderfinger, The Go-Betweens, Hoodoo Gurus, and Augie March.

+In 2004 he produced an EP for Signal Room, and he worked on an album by Gaslight Radio.